T-Bunckenburg93/nebData/docs/hullPointDistribution.md

 lossH = fit(Histogram, l.pointCost, start:step:finish).weights

 # Get the difference between wins and losses
-# Multiply it by the sum of the square roots of the W/L rates, and squareRoot it again
+# Multiply it by the sum of the sqrt of the W/L rates, and sqrt it again
-# This visually gave reasonable looking values, else the count of ships in larger buckets dominated
+# the second sqrt meant the count of ships in larger buckets dominated
 rate = (winH .- lossH ) .* sqrt.(sqrt.(winH) .+ sqrt.(lossH) )

 # And normalise it to -1 and 1 by finding the max extreme value.